Deborah Bennett Dip Couns MBACP(Reg)

 In addition to general counselling, I have specialist qualifications in relationships counselling and bereavement.
 These allow me to work confidently with issues such as:

 Affairs and Betrayals

 Sex and intimacy

 I am a registered member of BACP (British Association for Counselling and Psychotherapy).
 I work according to their Ethical Framework for Good Practice. www.bacp.co.uk

 I hold a Diploma in Relationships Counselling & I am registered with Relationships Scotland.

 I have a Certificate in Bereavement Counselling Skills and am an experienced counsellor with CBCS (Cruse Bereavement Care Scotland).

-I am experienced in offering time limited work (normally up to 6 sessions) that is focused and goal orientated, or longer term psychotherapy where we can explore more complex issues in depth.
+I am experienced in offering time limited work that is focused and goal orientated, or longer term psychotherapy where we can explore more complex issues in depth.

 Areas of counselling I deal with